Binary translation

-In computing, binary translation is a form of binary recompilation where sequences of instructions are translated from a source instruction set (ISA) to the target instruction set with respect to the operating system for which the binary was compiled.
-In some cases such as instruction set simulation, the target instruction set may be the same as the source instruction set, providing testing and debugging features such as instruction trace, conditional breakpoints and hot spot detection.
+In computing, binary translation is a form of binary recompilation where sequences of instructions are translated from a source instruction set (ISA) to a target instruction set with respect to the operating system for which the binary was compiled.
+In some cases, such as instruction set simulation, the target instruction set may be the same as the source instruction set, providing testing and debugging features such as instruction tracing, conditional breakpoints and hot spot detection.

 The two main types are static and dynamic binary translation.
-Translation can be done in hardware (for example, by circuits in a CPU) or in software (e.g. run-time engines, static recompiler, emulators; all are typically slow).
+Binary translation is commonly implemented in software using static or dynamic translation techniques.

 Motivation

-Binary translation is motivated by a lack of a binary for a target platform, the lack of source code to compile for the target platform, or otherwise difficulty in compiling the source for the target platform.
+Binary translation can allow software compiled for one instruction set architecture to execute on another without recompiling the original source code, and has been used to migrate existing software between incompatible architectures.

-Statically recompiled binaries run potentially faster than their respective emulated binaries, as the emulation overhead is removed.
+Statically recompiled binaries can avoid the runtime translation overhead incurred by dynamic translation, although the performance of a translated program depends on the translator, source and target architectures, and opportunities for optimization.
 This is similar to the difference in performance between interpreted and compiled programs in general.

 Static binary translation

-A translator using static binary translation aims to convert all of the code of an executable file into code that runs on the target architecture and platform without having to run the code first, as is done in dynamic binary translation.
-This is very difficult to do correctly, since not all the code can be discovered by the translator.
+A translator using static binary translation aims to convert the code of an executable file into code that runs on the target architecture and platform without having to run the code first, as is done in dynamic binary translation.
+This can be very difficult to do correctly, since not all code can be discovered by the translator.
 For example, some parts of the executable may be reachable only through indirect branches, whose value is known only at run-time.

 One such static binary translator uses universal superoptimizer peephole technology (developed by Sorav Bansal and Alex Aiken from Stanford University) to perform efficient translation between possibly many source and target pairs, with considerably low development costs and high performance of the target binary.
 In experiments of PowerPC-to-x86 translations, some binaries even outperformed native versions, but on average they ran at two-thirds of native speed.